Ursula Vernon: Life and career

-Ursula Vernon grew up in Oregon and Arizona.
-She studied anthropology at Macalester College in Saint Paul, Minnesota, where she first took art classes.
 She first became known for her webcomics and as a freelance artist, particularly for her works containing anthropomorphic animals.
-She then moved into writing and illustrating a number of children's books, her first being published in 2008, and then books for adults under the pseudonym T. Kingfisher.
-She decided to start using the pseudonym in order to avoid confusion amongst parents who were only familiar with her as a children's book author, and chose it because she loves kingfishers and as an homage to Ursula K. LeGuin, who once joked that the initials "U.K." could stand for "Ulysses Kingfisher".
+She then moved into writing and illustrating children's books, her first being published in 2008, and then books for adults under the pseudonym T. Kingfisher.
+She started using the pseudonym in order to avoid confusion for parents who were only familiar with her as a children's book author.
+She chose it both because she loves kingfishers and as an homage to Ursula K. Le Guin, who once joked that the initials "U.K." could stand for "Ulysses Kingfisher".
 Vernon has published short fiction under both names, and has won a number of awards for them including the Hugo Award and Nebula Award.

 She regularly attends conventions to exhibit and sell her work.
-She has been a guest of honor at Midwest FurFest 2004 and 2009, and the Artist Guest of Honor at Further Confusion 2010.
-Vernon was the Author Guest of Honor for Mythcon 45 and a Guest of Honor at Eurofurence 20, both in August 2014.
-In 2017, she was the Author Guest of Honor at Arisia '17.
+She was a guest of honor at Midwest FurFest 2004 and 2009, and the Artist Guest of Honor at Further Confusion 2010.
+In August 2014, Vernon was the Author Guest of Honor for Mythcon 45 and a Guest of Honor at Eurofurence 20.
+She was the Author Guest of Honor at Arisia 2017.

-Vernon podcasts with her husband, Kevin Sonney.
+The game Black Sheep designed by Reiner Knizia and published by Fantasy Flight Games uses art by Vernon on its playing cards.
+Her artwork titled The Biting Pear of Salamanca became an internet meme in the form of the "LOL WUT pear".

-In June 2023, Vernon announced she had been diagnosed with breast cancer; by December of that year, she announced that her treatment had been successful and she was "cancer-free".
+In June 2023, Vernon announced she had been diagnosed with breast cancer; by December of that year, she announced that her treatment had been successful and she was cancer-free.

 Works

 Books for younger audiences

-Vernon is the author and illustrator of the Dragonbreath and Hamster Princess children's book series, published by Dial Books:
+All of the following books for younger readers are written under the name Ursula Vernon.